Bhramar Mukherjee: Education

 Mukherjee was born and raised in Kolkata, India.
-She received her B.Sc. in statistics from Presidency College in Kolkata in 1994 and her M.Stat from Indian Statistical Institute in 1996.
-At the completion of her M.Stat, The Ramakrishna Mission awarded her the Debesh-Kamal scholarship for studying abroad and Mukherjee moved to the United States, where she received her M.S. in mathematical statistics in 1999 and then her Ph.D. in statistics in 2001, both from Purdue University.
-Her advisor was William J. Studden and her thesis title was "Optimal designs for estimating the path of a stochastic process".
+She received her B.Sc. in statistics from Presidency College in Kolkata in 1994 and her M. Stat from Indian Statistical Institute in 1996.
+In the late 1990s, she moved to the United States, where she received her M.S. in mathematical statistics in 1999 and then her Ph.D. in statistics in 2001, both from Purdue University.

 Career

 After completing her Ph.D., Mukherjee joined University of Florida as an assistant professor of Statistics and taught there until 2006, when she left to join the University of Michigan as the John G. Searle Assistant Professorship.
-In 2009, she became associate professor and in 2013, full professor.
-She was awarded the John D. Kalbfleisch Collegiate Professorship at the University of Michigan in 2015.
+She became associate professor in 2009, full professor in 2013 and was awarded the John D. Kalbfleisch Collegiate Professorship at the University of Michigan in 2015.
 She was appointed the associate chair of Department of Biostatistics at University of Michigan in 2014 and became the first woman chair of the department in 2018.

-In 2016, Mukherjee was appointed the associate director of cancer control and population studies at University of Michigan Rogel Cancer Center, where she led the Cancer Center's research on cancer screening, epidemiology and prevention, as well as research on cancer outcomes, disparities and new models of cancer care delivery.
-After 4 years in this role she transitioned as the newly appointed associate director for Quantitative Data Sciences in 2020.
+In 2016, Mukherjee was appointed the associate director of cancer control and population studies at University of Michigan Rogel Cancer Center.
+She became the newly appointed associate director for Quantitative Data Sciences in 2019.

-Mukherjee is the founding director of a cross-disciplinary summer institute at the School of Public Health to train undergraduates at the intersection of big data and human health.
-She has served as the cohort development core co-director in the University of Michigan's Precision Health Initiative and leads the Center for Precision Health Data Science.
+In 2024, Mukherjee left University of Michigan to join Yale University, where she was appointed the Anna MR Lauder Professor of Biostatistics and the inaugural Senior Associate Dean of Public Health Data Science and Data Equity at the Yale School of Public Health.

-Mukherjee was the statistics editor for the American Journal of Preventive Medicine from 2013 to 2014, an Associate Editor of Statistics in Medicine from 2015 to 2018, and an Associate Editor of Biometrics from 2008 to 2018.
-She has served on the editorial board of the Harvard Data Science Review and Genetic Epidemiology.
+Mukherjee was announced as president-elect for Eastern North American Region (ENAR) of the International Biometric Society (IBS) in 2025.

 Research and work

-Mukherjee's research has primarily focused on the development and application of statistical methods in epidemiology and disease risk assessment.
-Her interests include electronic health records, shrinkage methods, data integration, modeling of high dimensional exposure data and studies of gene-environment interaction.
-Her collaborations span in the areas of reproductive epidemiology, cancer epidemiology and environmental health.
-She has authored over 350 articles in scientific journals and has led several federally funded grants as principal investigator.
-Mukherjee is currently serving as one of the principal investigators of a large cohort building grant MI-CARES (Michigan Cancer and Research on the Environment Study), studying the impact of toxic exposures on cancer risks in Michigan residents.
+Mukherjee's research has primarily focused on the development and application of statistical methods in epidemiology, analysis of observational data and disease risk assessment.